-Once, former Kyra presenter Clare* tells VICE, she overheard a casting director say: “We want no white girls, we want not one white girl in it.
+Nayva presenter Angel was one of three hosts (a fourth, Jasmine Gaziza Müller, left when the show relocated to LA) of colour on the show.
+Once, she tells VICE, she overheard a casting director say: “We want no white girls, we want not one white girl in it.
 If you're white, you're not getting the show.”

-“They’re culture vultures,” Clare, who requested anonymity, explains.
-“They bank off of the creativity and the talent of Black youth […] They'd love to do stuff that had to do with Esme being Mexican, Faith being Black, Jasmine to being Indian – all of the parts of ourselves that involved culture.”
+“They’re culture vultures,” Angel, who is African-American and Japanese, explains.
+“They bank off of the creativity and the talent of Black youth.
+And they would bank off the fact that I was Asian.
+They would love for me to do stuff that had to do with Asian culture, they'd love to do stuff that had to do with Esme being Mexican, Faith being Black, Jasmine to being Indian – all of the parts of ourselves that involved culture.”
 In perhaps the most egregious example of this, host Esme Esamadixy was given her own taco truck in one episode to make tacos for a guest presenter.

 Kyra co-founder and CEO Devran Amaratunga Karaca told VICE: “We take the allegations that we did not prioritise the wellbeing of our people very seriously.
 As we have set out previously, we have launched an independent review into our business and how we treat our people and we will implement any recommendations.”

 In its quest to dominate Gen Z media, Kyra didn’t just cast presenters of colour.
 They also cast very young talent.
-Clare was only 19 when she was cast by Kyra.
-Nayva hosts, Esme and Faith Harper, were only 17.
+Angel was only 19 when she was cast for Nayva and her co-hosts, Esme and Faith Harper, were only 17.
 Most presenters were signed when were just in their teens.
 Danny Lomas and Elias Riadi were both 20 when PAQ started filming.
 Noen Eubanks, Kyra’s latest signing, is 19 years old.

-According to Clare, Faith and Esme’s parents had to look over their contracts, but the girls were told Kyra would find another person to replace them if they didn’t sign.
-Eventually these contracts were taken to a lawyer, who, Clare says, “told us it was like a contract written by a crooked music label from the 80s”.
+According to Angel, Faith and Esme’s parents had to look over their contracts, but the girls were told Kyra would find another person to replace them if they didn’t sign.
+Eventually these contracts were taken to a lawyer, who, Angel says, “told us it was like a contract written by a crooked music label from the 80s”.

 According to a copy of the contract shared with VICE, presenters were compelled to delete all their pre-existing social media accounts – minus Instagram – and hand over total control to Kyra.
 The contract allowed Kyra to “create, maintain, control and own” all social media for their talent, giving the company “complete and unfettered access”, including “any and all data” related to the accounts, like access to Google AdSense, the programme that typically allows creators to monetise their own content.

 Despite this, most of the presenters were in the dark about the treatment of their fellow hosts.
 Ex-employees say that Kyra deliberately kept presenters of separate shows apart.
-Clare says that when she spoke with Noen, she quickly realised he was on substantially higher salary than all of her co-hosts combined.
-She says that when Kyra found out, he was told not to speak to her again.
+Angel says that when she did speak with Noen during a collaboration episode, she quickly realised he was on substantially higher salary than all of the Nayva girls combined.
+She says that when Kyra found out, he was told not to speak to Angel again.

 On the Surviving Kyra video, Dexter and Shaquille allege that managers planted distrust between their TV shows and forbade them from speaking to each other.
 “We were already close to PAQ but when things with Bad Canteen started going downhill, they started telling the PAQ boys not to speak to us,” Bad Canteen host Caleb said in the video.

-This might explain why fans never got the crossovers they were begging for.
+This might explain why fans never got the Nayva x PAQ crossover they were begging for.
 “It’s because if we did a crossover episode we’d all be linking up like ‘what do you get?’, ‘Oh you get free Ubers?
-We don’t’,” Clare tells VICE.
+We don’t’,” Angel tells VICE.